 Skills that you’d need for Machine learning

-Expertise in coding fundamentals
+- Expertise in coding fundamentals

-Probability and stats
+- Probability and stats

 Data science is a broader term and would not only focus on implementing algorithms and statistics but it includes the entire data processing methodology.

-Thus, data science is a broader term that could incorporate multiple concepts like data analytics, machine learning, predictive analytics and Business analytics.
+Thus, Data Science is a broader term that could incorporate multiple concepts like data analytics, machine learning, predictive analytics and business analytics.

 There was no other dataset included, the Machine walked through many different cases and made its dataset of the values it could refer to.
 Hence, after a few trials and errors, It learned to walk in a few days.
-This is the best example of Machine learning, that machine actually learns and changes its behavior.
+This is the best example of Machine learning, a machine actually learns and changes its behavior.